Lead in Protein Powder: All 28 Tested Brands Ranked (2026)

 14. Optimum Nutrition Gold Standard Shake (Ready-to-Drink)

-- Lead Level: 150% over limit
+- Lead Level: 150% of daily limit

 - Max Servings: 4⅔ per week